PulpCattel/Observatory/README.md

 * Linux only, tested on Ubuntu and Debian.
 Should be fairly easy to make it work on Windows or Mac, but I have no experience with neither of them.

-* [Bitcoin Core](https://github.com/bitcoin/bitcoin).
+* [Bitcoin Core](https://github.com/bitcoin/bitcoin) master branch (`bobs` requires [this](https://github.com/bitcoin/bitcoin/pull/22918) recently merged PR).
 The full node can be pruned, although this will limit the scan possibilities only to the stored blocks.

 * Python 3.8+ (should be already installed with most Linux distros).